dannycastonguay/blog/README.md

 1. **Content Generation** 📝:

-   - When a new page is added to the `_posts` directory (either from a push to main or a PR)
+   - When a page is added, edited, or renamed in the `_posts` directory (either from a push to main or a PR)
    - The first GitHub Action is triggered
-   - It generates social media content using AI
+   - It generates social media content using AI with proper versioning
-   - Creates a new PR containing the generated content
+   - Creates a separate PR for each post containing the generated content
+   - PR titles and branch names include the post name, version, and date

 2. **Content Publishing** 📢:
    - After the content PR is merged to main